Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Numerical Experiments

 Table~\ref{table:combined_loss} gives the squared two-norm and $\infty$-norm errors for several test cases when using the optimized and conventional DC-OPF parameters over $2,000$ testing scenarios.
-Notably, in the \texttt{118-bus} test case, our algorithm achieved a substantial reduction in the squared two-norm loss to $0.0123$, compared to the cold-start, hot-start, and optimized DCPF parameters with $0.1295$, $0.1221$, and $0.1251$, respectively.
+Notably, in the \textrm{118-bus} test case, our algorithm achieved a substantial reduction in the squared two-norm loss to $0.0123$, compared to the cold-start, hot-start, and optimized DCPF parameters with $0.1295$, $0.1221$, and $0.1251$, respectively.
 This represents an order of magnitude improvement over all prior methods, highlighting the effectiveness of the proposed algorithm.

+While the absolute \(\infty\)-norm error remains large in some cases, these outliers typically correspond to stressed conditions that any DC power flow approximation struggles to model.
+Our method cannot fully eliminate all approximation errors, but nevertheless significantly reduces the worst-case error (by as much as $79\%$ across test cases) compared to traditional DC-OPF parameterizations.
+This shows that the proposed approach substantially increases the DC power flow approximation's accuracy while preserving its computational advantages.

-The improvement column in Table~\ref{table:combined_loss} shows the percentage improvement from using the optimized parameters in the DC-OPF models compared to using the cold-start and hot-start parameters.
-The results show up to $90\%$ and $79\%$ improvements in the squared two-norm and $\infty$-norm errors, respectively.
+The improvement column in Table~\ref{table:combined_loss} shows the percentage improvement from the optimized parameters in the DC-OPF models compared to the cold-start, hot-start, and optimized DCPF parameters.
+The results show up to $90\%$ and $79\%$ improvements in the squared two-norm and $\infty$-norm errors.

-The box plot in Fig.~\ref{fig:boxplots} compares the mean generator outputs for the \texttt{IEEE 118-bus} system across five formulations: cold-start, hot-start, DCPF, DC-OPF with optimal parameters, and AC-OPF.
+The box plot in Fig.~\ref{fig:boxplots} compares the mean generator outputs for the \textrm{IEEE 118-bus} system across five formulations: cold-start, hot-start, DCPF, DC-OPF with optimal parameters, and AC-OPF.
 The vertical axis represents the generator output in per unit, and the horizontal axis shows the different parameter choices.
-Each box illustrates the distribution of mean generator outputs for non-zero generators across 2,000 test scenarios, highlighting the variability and median for each method.
+Each box illustrates the distribution of mean generator outputs for non-zero generators across $2,000$ test scenarios, highlighting the variability and median for each method.
 The figure shows that the DC-OPF with optimized parameters ($\mathbf{b}^{opt}$, $\boldsymbol{\gamma}^{opt}$, and $\boldsymbol{\rho}^{opt}$) aligns closely with the AC-OPF, as indicated by similar medians and ranges.